What is the probability of mutation?

 Herbal or green tea

-Video - Diet: 1 positive blood type
+Video - Diet: 1 positive blood group

 Can blood affect a person's character?